 |Software||SP Widget (Backup + Protection)|

 The drive comes with a free downloadable software application called SP Widget.
 This is by far the worst piece of software I’ve seen.

-Indeed, SP Widget look and feels like a high-school programing homework and it functions like one.
+Indeed, SP Widget looks and feels like a high-school programming homework, and it functions like one.

 Supposedly the software can backup your data and protect specific folders with “data encryption.”
 Neither worked in my tests.
 Most of the buttons would cause it to freeze.

 And if you want to keep your data safe, you can use Windows 10’s built-in BitLocker.

 For a drive that supports USB 3.2 Gen 2 (10 Gbps), the PC60 is not the fastest I’ve seen.
 But it proved to be a speedy storage device nonetheless.

 I tested the drive using both USB 3.2 Gen 2, and USB 3.2.
 Gen 1 and performed close to what Silicon Power claims, with the sustained write speed ranging from 210 MB/s to 352 MB/s.
 In reading, the drive averaged around 450 MB/s in both standards.

 I tried the PC60 out with USB 2.0, too, and it averaged around 40 MB/s like most other portable SSDs.